jonfernq/English-Teaching/CommunicativeGames/README.md

 ## Communication Games

-English teacher Jill Hadfield popularized the idea of 'communication games' is a series of photocopiable teaching materials books she published beginning in the 1980s.
+English teacher Jill Hadfield popularized the idea of 'communication games' in a series of photocopiable teaching materials books she published beginning in the 1980s.
+It is the purpose here to extend these invaluable collections for English language teaching to new combinations of language function and vocabulary and repurpose them so that they can be used in new languages such as my favorites Sanskrit, Burmese, and Thai.
+Also there is the possibility of employing these activities with a chatbot that is worth exploring :)

 ### Activities